 Today my tidbit is about organic versus non-GMO versus conventional produce.

 Developed nations seem to agree that GMOs are not safe for consumption.
-Many states do not require GMO labeling on food products, so it’s best to find non-GMO verified stickers on them.
+Many states do not require GMO labelling on food products, so it’s best to find non-GMO verified stickers on them.

 The Mayo Clinic states, “The word ‘organic’ refers to the way farmers grow and process agricultural products, such as fruits, vegetables, grains, dairy products and meat.
 Organic farming practices are designed to encourage soil and water conservation and reduce pollution.

-Farmers who grow organic produce don’t use conventional methods to fertilize and control weeds.
-Examples of organic farming practices include using natural fertilizers to feed soil and plants, and using crop rotation or mulch to manage weeds.”
+Farmers who grow organic produce don’t use conventional methods to fertilise and control weeds.
+Examples of organic farming practices include using natural fertilisers to feed soil and plants, and using crop rotation or mulch to manage weeds.”

 Anyhoo – just some food for thought.

-Today’s cheesecake recipe is down-right delicious.
-It encapsulates the best fall flavors: pumpkin and ginger!
+Today’s Pumpkin Cheesecake recipe is downright delicious.
+It encapsulates the best fall flavours: pumpkin and ginger!